Matching Stucco Fog Coat: Why Touch-Ups Often Fail

 5. When a Perfect Match is Impossible

-Fog coating is inexpensive compared to painting or re-stuccoing.
-If the touch-up area is large, it is often more cost-effective to quickly spray the whole wall, guaranteeing a 100% uniform finish that looks brand new.
+The Solution: Fog the entire elevation.
+Fog coating is relatively inexpensive when compared to full exterior painting or total re-stuccoing.
+If the touch-up area is large enough, it is almost always more cost-effective and visually pleasing to simply spray the entire wall, guaranteeing a 100% uniform, monolithic finish that looks brand new.

 Frequently Asked Questions About Stucco